Erwin Ditzner - "Everyone knows: He has ears!"

 But how does one approach the ideal of uncompromisingly music-serving percussion playing?
 One can understand this methodically very well by observing Ditzner on stage - he is very pragmatically inclined here.
 He has a kind of basic sound, carried by a very own style, in a certain way one could even call it a positive cliché, quite rich in variation, but which he always uses only at the beginning of a piece.
 On this basis he now begins to listen.
 He waits patiently until he has understood what his counterpart wants, what he offers, what idea he has in his head.
 Then a kind of corresponding scanning begins.
 Ditzner successively bases his sound on these ideas, checks and expands them if necessary, and intuitively searches for tonal congruence.
 This process can take seconds or even minutes.
 It requires the highest concentration and empathy.
 And because all this happens in playing, it naturally also means stress.

-"Right."Ditzner confirms, shrugging his shoulders, "but there's no other way.
-At least with music that takes its time to develop quite organically in the style of a session.
-Of course, this approach makes no sense when I play in the theater, for example.
-There, you've already gone through everything in your mind beforehand and thought about how something could develop on stage and what role I should and would like to take in it.
+"That's right"confirms Ditzner, shrugging his shoulders, "But there's no other way.
+At least with music that takes its time to develop organically in the style of a session.
+Of course, this approach makes no sense when I'm playing in the theater, for example.
+You've already gone through everything in your head beforehand and thought about how something could develop on stage and what role I should and would like to play.
 But the process is basically the same."
 The drummer has made a virtue out of necessity.
 He doesn't read music.
-"For that everyone knows," says Ditzner about Ditzner "he has ears.
-Sometimes the rehearsal may take a little longer, but something very unique often comes out of it."
+"But everyone knows", says Ditzner about Ditzner "he has ears.
+Sometimes the rehearsal may take a little longer, but the result is often something very unique."

 What this does not allow is to deal with the sheet music only a week before a production and then play more or less flawlessly from the sheet.
 Ditzner sometimes invests a month or two in preparing larger projects.
 That may sound uneconomical, but he has become so well organized over the years that he can handle this extra work.
 He simply has to live with the material, he has to feel it around him and inside him, and above all he has to listen to it constantly: at home, in the car, in the rehearsal room, at almost every opportunity, until he has the music in his head and body.